 Students should refer to the college website for a listing of general and program-specific scholarships.
-Information is also available in the college financial aid office.
-Eligibility requirements vary from scholarship to scholarship and are based on criteria set forth by the donors.

-The nursing scholarship committee determines program-specific scholarship awards.
-Recipients are notified via their student email account in June.
-All nursing students must annually complete the Free Application for Federal Student Aid (FAFSA) and the online CWC scholarship application form in order to be considered for scholarship awards and/or financial assistance.
-This holds true for annual scholarship re-awards.
+Eligibility requirements vary from scholarship to scholarship and are based on criteria set forth by individual donors.
+The nursing scholarship committee determines program-specific awards and recipients are notified via their student email account.
+Nursing students must annually complete the Free Application for Federal Student Aid (FAFSA) and the online CWC scholarship application form in order to be considered for scholarship awards and/or financial assistance.
+This holds true for scholarship re-awards in subsequent years.